 What the supermarkets call fresh pasta is neither truly fresh nor of the quality that is available fresh in Italy every day in pasta shops and bakeries.
 The supermarkets are able to call their pasta ‘fresh’ because it has not been dried.
 It could not be called ‘freshly made’ because the pasta could actually be weeks old.
 The shelf life is extended by a combination of processes including heat-treatment and packing in a modified atmosphere.
 It is often made with a reduced egg content, can contain preservatives and the heat-treatment changes the texture and the taste, gelatinising the pasta.

 In the World we are at the start of a revolution in pasta making.
 There is a very real opportunity to give consumers a quality of pasta that is quite unsurpassed, that perfectly fits the growing demand for high quality, fresh, locally produced food.
-We have customers spanning both restaurant and retail and many of the things that make pasta fromour machines such a compelling proposition are common to them both.
+We have customers spanning both restaurant and retail and many of the things that make pasta from our pasta machines such a compelling proposition are common to them both.

 To restaurants we would say – It isn’t only about the sauce!
 When the pasta you serve is the very best your customers have ever had and you’ve made it in your own unique way, your reputation and profitability can only be enhanced.